ScriptBasic/WinPBX/docs/Menu Procedures.md

 Returns the dimensions of a menu bar or a drop-down menu.

 ```
-FUNCTION AfxGetMenuRect OVERLOAD (BYVAL hwnd AS HWND, BYVAL hmenu AS HMENU) AS RECT
+FUNCTION AfxGetMenuRect (BYVAL hwnd AS HWND, BYVAL hmenu AS HMENU) AS RECT
 ```

 | Parameter  | Description |